gaiaPeste/Bridgerton_Group8/steps.md

  <details>
     <summary>Querying DBpedia: "Emotional Struggles"</summary>
-Following the examples of this query, we analysed “emotional struggles” in the KG.
-The LLMs showed to having been trained about the format and about the contraint of showing the process step by step.
+Following the example of the preceeding query, we analysed the theme “emotional struggles” in the KG.
+Both the LLMs showed to having been trained about the format and about the contraint of showing the process step by step.
 <img src="https://i.imgur.com/kxBycc6.png" alt="SPARQL Query Theme" width="600"/>
 ChatGPT:
 <img src="https://i.imgur.com/w6fk2LW.png" alt="SPARQL Query Theme" width="600"/>